error311/FileRise/README.md

 - 🎨 **Responsive UI (Dark/Light Mode):** FileRise is mobile-friendly out of the box – manage files from your phone or tablet with a responsive layout.
 Choose between Dark mode or Light theme, or let it follow your system preference.
 The interface remembers your preferences (layout, items per page, last visited folder, etc.) for a personalized experience each time.

 - 🌐 **Internationalization & Localization:** FileRise supports multiple languages via an integrated i18n system.
 Users can switch languages through a user panel dropdown, and their choice is saved in local storage for a consistent experience across sessions.
-Currently available in English, Spanish, and French—please report any translation issues you encounter.
+Currently available in English, Spanish, French & German—please report any translation issues you encounter.

 - 🗑️ **Trash & File Recovery:** Mistakenly deleted files?
 No worries – deleted items go to the Trash instead of immediate removal.
 Admins can restore files from Trash or empty it to free space.
 FileRise auto-purges old trash entries (default 3 days) to keep your storage tidy.